atchertchian/nuxeo-kind-clusters/README.md

 # Nuxeo Helm Chart

-This chart aims to deploy the Nuxeo Platform in a development or staging environment, such as preview in Kubernetes.
+This chart aims at deploying the Nuxeo Platform in a development or staging environment, such as preview in Kubernetes.

 > WARNING
 The `nuxeo` chart is not production-ready by default.